-Creating a new account is straightforward, but we were slightly concerned by the fact that the account emails landed straight in our spam box, a sign that some sites hosted by FreeHostingNoAds might be blacklisted.
+Creating a new account is straightforward, but we were slightly concerned by the fact that the account emails landed straight in our spam box, a sign that some sites hosted by FreeHostingNoAds might be on a deny list.

 Our fifth pick is 000Webhost, a free website hosting provider owned and operated by Hostinger.
 000Webhost has been around for 10 years and has millions of users, which unfortunately makes it a prime target for hackers.
 In 2015, the provider’s entire database was compromised with details of an estimated 13.5 million accounts stolen.
 Since then, 000Webhost has completely changed but many users still remember the hack to this day.

-As expected, there’s no SSL certificate, but slightly surprising is the absence of subdomains, email accounts, as well as support via tickets (you have to go through the forums).
+As expected, there’s no SSL certificate, but what is slightly surprising is the absence of subdomains and email accounts, as well as a lack of support via tickets (you have to go through the forums when you need help).

 FreeWebHostingArea might sport the design of a website from 1999, but it’s another option if you want a free web hosting company that can give you unlimited bandwidth (or at least that’s the provider’s claim).

-What’s more, at 1.5GB, it offers a more generous storage capacity than most, plus you get three MySQL databases – which again exceeds most rival free website hosting providers.
+What’s more, it offers a more generous storage capacity than most, giving you 1.5GB of web space, plus you get three MySQL databases – which again outperforms most rival free website hosting providers.

 The control panel is rudimentary, and at the time of writing, the site builder and the auto-installer were not working properly, leaving any user with the task of uploading their files via FTP if they want to create their own websites.
 The maximum file size allowed on FreeWebHostingArea is 12MB.

-We liked the fact that FreeWHA, as it is also known, is active on Twitter.
-Users also get daily or weekly offsite backups and no ads on low traffic websites.
+FreeWHA, as it is also known, also gives users daily or weekly offsite backups and no ads on low traffic websites.
 Upgrade to the FreeWHA Basic package for $12 a year and you get the ads removed regardless of how popular the site is, along with five MySQL databases per account, one-click database backup and priority technical support.

 We eliminated the following ‘free’ web hosting companies during our extensive evaluation of the current market.